smartdevicelink/sdl_shaid_docs/docs/v2/index.md

       - default_hmi_level (string: HMI_NONE, HMI_BACKGROUND, HMI_LIMITED, HMI_FULL) (optional)
       - can_steal_focus (boolean) (optional) Whether or not the application needs to be able to request to enter the foreground.
       - can_background_alert (boolean) (optional) Whether or not the application needs to be able to create an alert when running in the background.
+      - allow_marketing (boolean) (optional) Whether or not the application has been allowed by the developer to appear in SDL-related marketing material.
       - created_ts (string, date-time) (optional) The DateTime the application was created.
       - updated_ts (string, date-time) (optional) The DateTime the application was last updated.
       - countries (array) (optional)